 Then children go on spaces where they compare photos, likes, friends, lives, scores, posts, you name it.
 They are caught in a web of comparative psychosis that takes their time away and beats the crap out of the shred of self-esteem you the parent are trying to build.
 The pervasiveness of this technology is not just it’s use it is how powerfully insidious, almost invisible at first, possibly “harmless” it can appear to the most unsuspecting eye.
 It eventually numbs most people to the point that you are feeding the hungry monster and you don’t even know it.

 Technology does have the power to show kids their awesomeness, if we are wise with the use; monitor the comparative loop and parents go to the spaces first.
 There are a million places in the world that now tell our children they do not measure up.
 Children are pretty stocked up in the resiliency department.
 Spend an afternoon on Instagram, Snapchat or AskFM and you will see the battle ground our children navigate.

 Technology is not for the faint of heart.
 Work with your children to develop a strong sense of core of values, love and self-esteem, show them WHO THEY TRULY ARE, before the world tells them differently.
 Be vigilant about it, you’re their parent.
-Tech companies who make these technologies (except mine with Mazu) are not typically built to protect kids, they are not designed for a child’s maximum holistic emotional benefit because they were NEVER meant for kids.
+Tech companies who make these technologies are not typically built to protect kids, they are not designed for a child’s maximum holistic emotional benefit because they were NEVER meant for kids.